srushtibhuyar007/TOKENIZATION/README.md

 ---

-## 🔍 Why Tokenization Deserves Its Own Repository

-Most NLP resources treat tokenization as a preprocessing footnote.
-In reality, tokenization:

-* Defines what a model *can* and *cannot* express
-* Controls vocabulary size, memory footprint, and inference speed
-* Influences fairness across languages and scripts
-* Determines robustness to noise, misspellings, and adversarial inputs

-**In short:** tokenizer choices silently shape model behavior.

-This repository isolates tokenization as a **first-class system component**, not just a preprocessing step.

----

 ## 🧠 Tokenization in One Sentence

 > **Tokenization is the lossy compression of human language into a finite, learnable symbol space.**